leteffe/eftkey/TECHNICAL.md

 ## Known behaviors and caveats

-- Pairing info remaining in `.data/pairing.json` shows as “Gepairt” in the GUI; live connection state is shown separately.
+- Each terminal ID maintains its own pairing state and connection; pairing info in `.data/pairings/{terminalId}.json` shows as "Gepairt" in the GUI
+- Live connection state is shown separately and can be tested via diagnostics
-- The cloud transport and device status transitions are handled by the PayTec library; intermittent disconnects can happen depending on network/device.
+- The cloud transport and device status transitions are handled by the PayTec library; intermittent disconnects can happen depending on network/device
-- Loop mode avoids sending while terminal is busy; if you still see “Terminal is busy”, increase `delayMs` or wait for ready status.
+- Loop modes avoid sending while terminal is busy; if you still see "Terminal is busy", increase `delayMs` or wait for ready status
+- Channel IDs can change when terminals restart or are re-paired; this is normal behavior
+- Multi-terminal support allows independent operation of different terminals with separate loop configurations

 ## Extensibility

 - Add more endpoints as needed (e.g., receipts retrieval, other transaction types)
 - Enhance GUI (framework, UX) or expose WebSocket for richer client updates
-- Persist more runtime state if required (e.g., loop settings) in a config file
+- Extend terminal state persistence to include loop settings in config files
+- Add terminal grouping or batch operations for multiple terminals
+- Implement terminal health monitoring and automatic reconnection strategies